-Tom Wolzien is an inventor, analyst, and media executive.
-He created Wolzien LLC In 2005, after spending nearly 14 years as a high profile sell-side analyst of large publicly traded media and cable companies for the Wall Street research firm of Sanford C. Bernstein & Co, more than 15 years at NBC, early years at local television stations and running an Army combat photography operation in Vietnam.
+Tom Wolzien is an inventor, analyst, and Emmy-winning media executive.
+He and his life-partner Valerie Wolzien created Wolzien LLC In 2005.
+He had spent nearly 14 years as a high profile sell-side analyst of large publicly traded media and cable companies for the Wall Street research firm of Sanford C. Bernstein & Co, more than 15 years at NBC, early years at local television stations and running an Army combat photography operation in Vietnam.

-Since 2005 Wolzien has served as a consultant to the largest media and technical organizaations, including Warner Bros./Discovery (separately and together), Microsoft, CBS, Sony, and The Directors Guild of America (DGA), among others.
+Since 2005 Tom Wolzien has served as a consultant to the largest media and technical organizaations, including Warner Bros./Discovery (separately and together), Microsoft, CBS, Sony, and The Directors Guild of America (DGA), among others.
 At the DGA Wolzien provided industrial research for the Guild's "Forecast Project", setting research groundwork used in four negotiating cycles.
-Since 2006, he has been a regular presenter on industrial trends at the annual Entertainment Bar Synposium, sponsored by UCLA Law's Ziffren Center for Media, Entertainment, Technology and Sports Law.
+For 17 years beginnning in 2006, he opened the annual Entertainment Bar Synposium, sponsored by UCLA Law's Ziffren Center for Media, Entertainment, Technology and Sports Law.

 For 14 years at Bernstein, Wolzien was internationally recognized for his ground breaking research into the impact of industrial trends on media and communications companies.
 For example, in 1995 he was the first on Wall Street to identify the potential of the cable modem and, later, cable telephony.
 He was ahead of the curve in predicting advertising downturns (2000), the huge growth in political issue advertising (2003 for the 2004 election), and in 2004, the potential of the "internet bypass" or over the top streaming delivery of video to consumers via broadband connection.--the basis of all streaming video content today.